I. Introduction: What is Objectivism?

 Key Ideas:

-• Individual Rights: Life, Liberty, Property, Pursuit of Happiness.
+• Individual Rights: Life, Liberty, Property, Pursuit of Happiness (derived from man's nature as a rational being).

 • Government's Sole Purpose: Protect rights by banning initiated force (police, military, courts under objective law).